n4ar/MelloOS/docs/architecture.md

 - Each task has an 8KB stack allocated from kernel heap
 - Stacks grow downward from high addresses
 - Stack pointer (RSP) saved in Task Control Block during context switch

+IPC Message Queues:
+- 256 ports, each with up to 16 messages
+- Messages allocated from kernel heap (max 4096 bytes each)
+- Total max IPC memory: 256 * 16 * 4096 = 16MB
 ```

 ## Page Table Flags